 Stranded Deep tasks players with a simple job: survive.

 For as long as you can.

 Purchasing and participating in an early access title is a gamble.
 The pace of making a videogame is slow at times, especially with such small teams.
-Development might hit a few pumps or take longer than expected.
+Development will eventually hit a few pumps or take longer than expected.
 For example: working on Ceto, Beam Team’s custom ocean asset for the unity engine, took a lot of work behind the scenes that did not produce immediately visible changes.
-Only later did the results enthuse players and devs alike: real-time buoyancy, subsurface scattering, and god rays stimulate an ocean that changes its color and visibility with the time of day and the position of the sun.
+Only later did the results enthuse players and devs alike: real-time buoyancy, subsurface scattering, and god rays simulate an ocean that changes its color and visibility with the time of day and the position of the sun.
 In other areas, the team was forced to accept temporary setbacks in order to get core functionality up and running.
 The perma-death system was changed to a traditional save and load gameplay.
-The (potentially infinite) number of procedurally generated islands within the sandbox was reduced to a 5×5 grid of randomly generated island grids, yet extended to include a map editor and exchangeable maps between players.
+The (potentially infinite) number of procedurally generated islands within the borderless sandbox was reduced to a 5×5 grid of randomly generated island grids, yet extended to include a map editor and exchangeable maps between players.
 Game development is a process, a succession of ups and downs.
 A detailed roadmap summarizes past achievements and the upcoming milestone goals.
 Recent player statistics give reason to hope that the ambitious concepts and drafts presented on the game’s trello page will find their way into the survival simulation.
 Eventually, the infinite open world will return to Stranded Deep and with it the authentic, threatening feeling of being truly lost.

 Stranded Deep will be in development for quite some time.
 So, if you’re in need for a game to entertain you for a few hours every few month over the next few years, let Stranded Deep take you to that faraway archipelago.

 Like Stranded Deep?
 You might enjoy the following games, books, and movies then.